gody10/gody10.github.io/_portfolio/ems_env.md

 _EMS-env_ is a custom Gymnasium environment for residential energy efficiency recommendations.

 _EMS-env paper: S. Chadoulos, O. Diamantopoulos, I. Koutsopoulos, G.C.
 Polyzos, and N. Ipiotis.
-"EMS-env: A Reinforcement Learning Framework for Residential Energy Efficiency Recommendations" (Presented at the 2024 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids, Oslo Nowray)._
+"EMS-env: A Reinforcement Learning Framework for Residential Energy Efficiency Recommendations" (Presented at the 2024 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids, Oslo Norway)._

 ### Implementation Details